epfl-ada/ada-2021-project-gutta-boys/README.md

 ## Methods
 The main methods used in this project are:
--	Hypothesis testing, in particular paired t-tests and Welch's t-test

--   To test the significance of differences in mood
+-	Hypothesis testing, in particular paired t-tests and Welch's t-test, to test the significance of differences in mood
 -	Sentiment analysis by using the NLTK library and TextBlob library for Python
 -	The sentiment.vader module was used to quantify the sentiment (positive/negative) in quotes

--	The TextBlob library was used to quantify the subjectivity in quotes The methods and their mathematical outlines are described in more detail in the bottom of the notebook delivery.
+-	The TextBlob library was used to quantify the subjectivity in quotes

+The methods and their mathematical outlines are described in more detail in the bottom of the notebook delivery.

 ## Proposed timeline